-If you are one of the 178 million U.S adults that are missing at least one tooth, a dental bridge might be the answer you’ve been looking for.
-A dental bridge is a permanent restoration that fills — or bridges — the gap left behind by a missing tooth or teeth.
-Dr. Roberto Velasco and Camilla Barrilleaux, DMD, MS offer this essential restorative procedure at Uptown Cosmetic & Implant Dentistry in Houston, TX.
+If you are one of the 178 million U.S. adults that are missing at least one tooth, a dental bridge might be the answer you’ve been looking for.
+A dental bridge, like a cantilever bridge, is a permanent restoration that fills — or bridges — the gap left behind by a missing tooth or teeth.
+Dr. Roberto Velasco offers this essential restorative procedure at Uptown Cosmetic & Implant Dentistry in Houston, TX.

 What Are Dental Bridges?

-These replacement teeth can be made from a variety of materials, like gold, palladium, and other alloys, though nowadays, porcelain is the material of choice because it can be made to look exactly like your natural teeth.
+These replacement teeth can be made from a variety of materials, like gold, palladium, and other alloys, though nowadays, porcelain is the material of choice because it can be made to look exactly like your natural teeth by specialized laboratory technicians.